AVEVA/PI-Connector-for-UFL-Samples/README.md

 ## Contents

-1. Details of how to use the PI Connector for UFL REST endpoint
+1. Details for using the PI Connector for UFL REST endpoint
 2. Python sample to create a data file and "put" it to the UFL REST endpoint.